grid5000/g5k-api/README.md

         $ ssh -L 8000:localhost:8000 graphene-29.nancy.g5k
         $ http://localhost:8000/ui/dashboard

-  This is the recommended approach, and you can reuse the node for packaging a new release once you've made some changes.
+  This used to be the recommended approach, and you can reuse the node for packaging a new release once you've made some changes.
+It is no longer actively maintained, but kept here for reference if vagrant and virtualbox are a difficult setting for you

-* [option3 - an easier way - use Vagrant]

-        $ vagrant up --provision
-	# This might fail : you'll need to following to get round
-        # a insecure https cert for vagrant.irisa.fr
-	$ vagrant box add --insecure --name debian-wheezy-x64-puppet_3.0.1 https://vagrant.irisa.fr/boxes/debian-wheezy-x64-puppet_3.0.1.box
-        $ vagrant ssh
-        vagrant$ sudo mysql -u root

-  And create `g5kapi-development` and `g5kapi-test` databases.

-  The vagrant provisionning script will attempt to configure the VM's root account to be accessible by ssh.
-By default, it will copy your authorized_keys, but you can control the keypair used with SSH_KEY=filename_of_private_key

-* [option4 - use vagrant as providing the development environement] This is known to fail for the time being a the gem binary provided by the debian package is to old

-        vagrant$ cd /vagrant
-        vagrant$ CFLAGS='-Wno-error=format-security' bundle install
+### Development environment's access to data

 * Setup the database schema:

-        $ rake db:setup RACK_ENV=development
+        $ rake db:setup RAILS_ENV=development

+* Give access to reference data to expose.
+The scripts expect you have a checkout version of the reference-repository in a sibling directory to this code.

+        g5k-api $ cd ..
+				$ git clone ssh://g5kadmin@git.grid5000.fr/srv/git/repos/reference-repository.git \
+          reference-repository

+  You might not have admin access to Grid'5000's reference repository. in this case, you could duplicate the fake repository used for tests, in the spec/fixtures/reference-repository directory.

+        g5k-api $ cp -r spec/fixtures/reference-repository ..
+        g5k-api $ mv ../reference-repository/git.rename ../reference-repository/.git

+  Do not attempt to use the directory directly, as unit test play with the git.rename dir.

+* Get access to a OAR database

+** Get your hands on a copy of an active database

+        $ ssh oardb.reims.g5kadmin sudo cat /var/backups/all_db.sql.gz > all_db.sql.gz
+        $ gunzip all_db.sql
+        $ SEED=oar.sql RAILS_ENV=development rake db:oar:seed

+** Or tunnel your way to a live database (as g5k-api only requires read-only access) This is particularly usefull if you want to develop on the UI (but with bad site information).
+You should setup an SSH tunnel between your machine and one of the oardb servers of Grid'5000, so that you can access the current jobs:

+        $ #first create a reverse port from the vagrant machine to
+		    $ #your own machine
+        $ vagrant ssh -- -R 15433:localhost:15433

+				$ In an other shell, create a tunnel from your machine to Grid'5000
+        $ ssh -NL 15433:oardb.rennes.grid5000.fr:5432 access.grid5000.fr

+				# finally, edit the development section of app/config/defaults.yml to
+				  oar:
+					    <<: *oar
+							host: 127.0.0.1
+							port: 15433
+							username: oarreader
+							password: read
+							database: oar2

+### Wrapping it up to run the server

 * To run the server, just enter: